etherisc-legacy/GIF/README.md

 `kubectl logs <pod name>`

-c.
-For the front-end services, the deployments should ideally be accompanied by services exposing node-ports outward.
+- For the front-end services, the deployments should ideally be accompanied by services exposing node-ports outward.
 But to forward the ports so deployment port interfaces are available from your local environment, run:

 `kubectl port-forward deployment/< DEPLOYMENT NAME> 8080:8080 8081:8081`